MarioRomeroC/Mixclask/input_data/README.txt

 These are the folders used by mixclask.

 -gas_props and gas_sources saves the opacity and emission spectra, respectively, of the gas.
 Their files are generated and used by this code, without user intervention.
 -star_sources stores the emission spectra of any stellar sources, and should be included by the user.
+All files there should end in '.stab' (e.g.: your_source.stab)
 -params includes the input data of the run, and MeanIntensity_positions the positions of your simulation where you want the mean intensity.
 Info for these files are not given in this readme.

 About files in star_sources, they have this header: